The simple present tense is used:

 To give instructions or directions:

-You walk for two hundred metres, then you turn left.
+You walk for two hundred meters, then you turn left.

 To express fixed arrangements, present or future: